Kenethoriga/icp_expense-tracker/README.md

-# 🌉 Bridge23 App
+# 🌉 Expendy App

 ## 📜 Overview
-Bridge23 is a revolutionary, blockchain-powered personal expense tracker.
+Expendy is a revolutionary, blockchain-powered personal expense tracker.
 Developed using Next.js and React, this app offers a secure and efficient way to manage expenses, harnessing the power of blockchain technology.

 ## ⭐ Key Features
 - **🔗 Blockchain Integration**: Utilizes DFINITY and Juno blockchain technologies for enhanced security and data integrity.